 - Drain and rinse soaked lentils.

-- Place them in a blender together with the rest of the ingredients (apart from oil) and approximately 240 ml / a cup of water.
+- Place them in a blender together with the rest of the ingredients (apart from oil) and approximately 300 ml / 1¼ cups of water (a little less if not using garlic or ginger).
 Process until smooth, the batter should be pourable but a little thicker than crepe batter.
-You may need to add a touch more (up to 60 ml / ¼ cup more) water if it’s too thick.
+You may need to add a touch more water if it’s too thick.

 - Heat up 1 tbsp of oil in a stainless steel frying pan.
 Add sliced zucchini and toss them in the warm oil to coat.
 Sauté them, stirring frequently, until translucent and charred in places.